A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: Kramers--Wannier Duality for the Ising Model

-Namely, the sites are represented by equality-indicator functions, and the parity-indicator functions ensure that the interaction between two sites depends only on the difference (modulo $2$) between their spins.
-Recalling the definition of $\code_{\N}$ from~\eqref{eq:set:proj:valid:configuration:1}, we note that~\eqref{eq:z-ising-1} can also be written as
+where $\Nisingbeta$ is the pairwise interaction NFG in Fig.~\ref{fig:ising-pnfg} (see Definition~\ref{assumption:nfg:2}).
+In other words, the NFG $\Nisingbeta$ represents the Ising model on the torus at inverse temperature $\beta$, where, as was discussed in Section~\ref{sec:interaction}, the sites are represented by equality indicator functions and the parity indicator functions ensure that the interaction between a pair of adjacent sites depends only on the difference (modulo $2$) between their spins.
+From \eqref{eq:z-pnfg}, and by recalling the definition of $\code_{\N}$ from~\eqref{eq:set:proj:valid:configuration:1}, we note that~\eqref{eq:z-ising-1} can also be written as